justinjose246/justinjose246/README.md

 - 👋 Hi, I’m @justin
-- 👀 I’m interested in Nigeria
+- 👀 I’m interested in ai
 - 🌱 I’m currently learning medical laboratory
 - 💞️ I’m looking to collaborate on laboratory
 - 📫 How to reach me 08062089529